dwfe/path-resolver/README.md

 /control/:user => <UserPanel/>
 ```

-When declaring segments, you can rely on the capabilities of the package `path-to-regexp`.
+When declaring segments, you can rely on the capabilities of the package `path-to-regexp`, see:
-It is this package that is used when matching/compiling requests to the `PathResolver`:

 - [match](https://github.com/pillarjs/path-to-regexp#match)